bbrodriges/oREST/README.md

 oREST
 =====

-oREST is a small and simple Objective-C library to send HTTP requests.
+oREST ("o" for greek "omicron" or "objective") is a small and simple Objective-C library to send HTTP requests.

 Example
 ------------